 Once you and the respondent reach an agreement, we'll write up what you agree in a settlement form called a 'COT3'.

 It's important that it's right for you.
 Once you and the respondent agree to it, you’ll have to keep to it – even if you have not signed it yet.
 A settlement is legally binding.

-We’ll send it to both you and your employer to sign.
+We'll send it to both you and the respondent to sign.